Life Insurance Frequently Asked Questions

 Can You Tell Me How Much Cover I Should Get?

 The nature of our service is not to provide you with full advice as to the type and amount of cover you should establish.
-Our advice is limited to providing the best options for the cover amounts, and types that you ask for.
+Our advice is limited to providing insurance options based on the cover amounts and types that you ask for.
 If you are seeking advice as to your level of covers required, our service may not suit you.
 Please see the Our Service page for full information on the basis of our advice.

 What Companies Do You Deal With?